leedahee/project/README.md

 # Matching social event with your interest

 ## Synopsis
-  "Tag" shows us the one's interests.
-The algorithm abstracts top 10 tags related to posts from Tumbler, searches these tags at Meetup, and then provides top 5 upcomming events sorted by the relevance.
-It can be utilized to broaden one's interest by analyzing  and suggest interesting activities accordingly.
+  The algorithm abstracts top 10 tags related to a post, or a key word, from TUMBLER.
+It searches relevant MEETUP event using these 10 tags, and then provides 5 upcomming events sorted by the relevance.
+It can be utilized to broaden one's interest by analyzing others' interest.

 ## Motivation

-This is a final project of the class SI 506(programming), University of Michigan.
+  I was curious about what other people who share similar interest with me usually do.
+I hypothesized that a tag used at a social media shows us the one's interests and tags are somewhat related each other.

 ## Installation